-Amardeep (led by Angus Moon QC) recently advised on the validity of time-unlimited clauses in Orthodontic PDS Contracts.
+Amardeep (led by Angus Moon KC) recently advised on the validity of time-unlimited clauses in Orthodontic PDS Contracts.

 Amardeep is currently instructed in a significant breach of warranty of claim arising from the purchase of a dental practice where there has been alleged clinically negligent treatment of the substantial proportion of the patients by the Seller.